 As the altitude is higher in the northern part it’s colder and gets more snow.
 The snowy conditions keep the North Rim closed during the colder months of the year, while South Rim is open every month of the year.

 - Driving time: 3 h

-A dream destination on every road trip itinerary and a must on the desert road trip is Monument Valley.
+A dream destination on every road trip itinerary and a must on the American Southwest desert road trip is Monument Valley.
 The renowned valley is located on the border between Arizona and Utah.

-The region is especially characterized by the red color and huge buttes, or rock formations, standing on the floor of the valley.
+The region is especially characterized by the red color and huge buttes, the rock formations, standing on the floor of the valley.
 The desert valley is red because of iron oxide in weathered slitstone.
 The red color and buttes make the place feel like out of this world.